divvun/lang-sme-ml-speech/README.md

 3. `cd ..` and run `python preprocess.py`, then `python train_tacotron.py --force_align` and `python process_for_asr.py` - these will finish data prep for tts and asr.

+4. Preptrained models (more of them) necessary for this run are [here](https://drive.google.com/drive/folders/18nTVbsUlkbN4duvcbIeSS_gNsmG5bOiZ?usp=sharing).
+Place the folder (don't rename) `checkpoint-27363` that you dowloaded in `asr_output/` AND in  `checkpoints/sme_speech_tts.asr_forward/` (make a new dir in `checkpoints/`).

+## Training

-4. If everything worked out fine with the previous steps, you can now start the common training of TTS and ASR with `python train_forward.py`.
+If everything worked out fine with the previous steps, you can now start the common training of TTS and ASR with `python train_forward.py`.
 Note, the common training was not testet because of cuda OOM, but each function inside it was tested.

-5. Preptrained models (more of them) necessary for this run are [here](https://drive.google.com/drive/folders/18nTVbsUlkbN4duvcbIeSS_gNsmG5bOiZ?usp=sharing).
-Place the folder (don't rename) `checkpoint-27363` that you dowloaded in `asr_output/` AND in  `checkpoints/sme_speech_tts.asr_forward/` (make a new dir in `checkpoints/`).

 Further instructions on inference TBD.